Challenges and Opportunities in Offline Reinforcement Learning from Visual Observations: Desiderata for Offline RL from Visual Observations

-We evaluate Offline DV2 and DrQ+BC on medium-expert datasets of size 100,000 and 1 million respectively and show the results in~\Cref{tab:all_multitask}.
-We see that DrQ+BC learns policies that are suitable for transfer across multiple tasks in both walker and cheetah, and maintains that performance on the interpolation test environments.
+\add{As before, to provide a comparison on realistic use cases of each algorithm, we evaluate Offline DV2 on random datasets of size 100,000 and DrQ+BC on medium-expert datasets containing one million samples and show the results in~\Cref{tab:all_multitask}.} We see that DrQ+BC learns policies that are suitable for transfer across multiple tasks in both walker and cheetah, and maintains that performance on the interpolation test environments.
 For the extrapolation environments, we see an average drop of around 30\%.
 While this may represent adequate performance, especially compared to a medium policy, it is a striking drop when compared to performance on in-distribution dynamics.
 This suggests there is a dynamics generalization gap that remains for model-free methods when extrapolating, and represents clear opportunities for further research.

-Offline DV2 displays similar trends (results on random datasets are in~\cref{app:model_random_multi}).
+Offline DV2 displays similar trends (results on medexp datasets are in~\cref{app:model_random_multi}).
 On the random data, Offline DV2 learns a similar quality policy to that on the base environment, but experiences no deterioration in performance on the test environments in walker or cheetah.
 Thus, we demonstrate the sufficiency of both Offline DV2 and DrQ+BC as baselines in multitask offline RL \emph{without any modification}; model-based approaches further admit opportunities for zero-shot generalization~\citep{ball2021augwm}.

-We now contrast our work to that of~\citep{zhang2021learning}, where a multitask policy was trained using a total of 3.2 million timesteps of online data collection.
-Whilst it is hard to compare offline and online results, our DrQ+BC algorithm uses less data, with 1 million total timesteps, and obtains similar extrapolation return on the walker environments.
-This supports a similar conclusion reached by~\citep{kurin2022defense} who show that our approach, simply minimizing the sum of the task losses, is drastically underestimated in the literature.
+We now contrast our work to that of~\citet{zhang2021learning}, where a multitask policy was trained using a total of 3.2 million time steps of online data collection.
+Whilst it is hard to compare offline and online results, our DrQ+BC algorithm uses less data, with 1 million total time steps, and obtains similar extrapolation return on the walker environments.
+This supports a similar conclusion reached by~\citet{kurin2022defense} who show that our approach, simply minimizing the sum of the task losses, is drastically underestimated in the literature.
 As noted before, we suffer a comparatively larger drop in performance, lending further evidence that closing this generalization gap should be prioritized.

-In conclusion, we believe there are many further avenues for future research using these benchmarks; an immediate open problem we have identified is as follows: \hypothesis{Open Problem 3}{How can we improve generalization to new dynamics that are not contained in the offline dataset?}
+In conclusion, we believe there are many further avenues for future research using these benchmarks; an immediate open problem we have identified is as follows: